A link to reset your password has been sent to your email

 There will be time to relax at the foot of the stunning waterfall, which is also the location of the vestiges of a hydroelectric power station that was constructed by the French during the colonial time in Vietnam.

-Lunch will be served by the side of the river before walking the next six kilometers to Sin Chai, also known as the roof of Vietnam and Indochina, a village located at the foot of Fansipan Mountain.
+Lunch of local specialites will be served by the side of the river before walking the next six kilometers to Sin Chai, also known as the roof of Vietnam and Indochina, a village located at the foot of Fansipan Mountain.
 Here, you can enjoy stunning landscapes before your return trip to Sapa, where you will spend the night.
 Today, breakfast and lunch are included.

 Today's highlights include a boat trip along Chay River and a short walk to a Tay village.
 The road is relatively flat from Lao Cai to Bao Nhai bridge; however, after crossing the bridge, you will begin the journey uphill, which offers beautiful views over the valleys.

 Situated 20 kilometers from Bac Ha, Can Cau is a small but very colorful market.
 Opening only on Saturdays, it always delivers a very photogenic display of the ethnic costumes of the Flower Hmong, Black Zao, and Phu La.
 After spending the whole morning exploring the market, you will go to Bac Ha town for lunch.
+You'll then be able to savor local dishes.

 In the afternoon, you will drive downhill for about 30 minutes towards Lao Cai.
 There will be a stop on the way before reaching Lao Cai in order to take a short walk to Trung Do, a village inhabited by Tay people.
 Tay villages are always set up at the foot of a mountain or along a stream and are named after a mountain, a field, or a river.
 Each village contains about 15 to 20 households and large villages are divided into many small hamlets.
 The houses are built on stilts or in level with the ground.